-Baseline Building Minimum ventilation system outdoor air intake flow shall be the same for the proposed and
+Minimum ventilation system outdoor air intake flow shall be the same for the proposed and baseline building designs.
+Except in the following conditions:

-• Demand control ventilation shall not be modeled in zones served by systems with outdoor air less than 3000 cfm and occupant density of 100 people per 1000 ft or less.

-- If the minimum outdoor air intake flow in the proposed design is provided in excess of the amount required by the rating authority or building official, then the baseline building design shall be modeled to reflect the greater of that required by the rating authority or building official and will be less than the proposed design. - For systems serving kitchens, the minimum outside air ventilation rate is the exhaust air ventilation rate minus available transfer air.
-Refer to building descriptor Kitchen Exhaust. - For systems serving laboratories, refer to building descriptor Laboratory Exhaust, Section 3.6.5.3. - When designing systems in accordance to Standard 62.1, Section 6.2, "Ventilation Rate Procedure".
+- Demand control ventilation shall not be modeled in zones served by systems with outdoor air less than 3000 cfm and occupant density of 100 people per 1000 ft2 or less. - If the minimum outdoor air intake flow in the proposed design is provided in excess of the amount required by the rating authority or building official, then the baseline building design shall be modeled to reflect the greater of that required by the rating authority or building official and will be less than the proposed design. - For systems serving kitchens, the minimum outside air ventilation rate is the exhaust air ventilation rate minus available transfer air.
+Refer to building descriptor Kitchen Exhaust. - For systems serving laboratories, refer to building descriptor Laboratory Exhaust, Section 3.6.5.3. - When designing systems in accordance with Standard 62.1, Section 6.2, "Ventilation Rate Procedure".
 Refer to Section 3.6.5.5 of this document for requirements.